zigamedved/OpenSentry/README.md

 # CronSentry

+Project is still a prototype and not production ready yet, so keep that in mind.

 CronSentry is a lightweight, reliable monitoring service for your cron jobs and scheduled tasks.
 Get notified immediately when your scheduled jobs fail to run on time.

 ## Features

 - **Simple Ping System**: Just add a simple curl command to your cron job
 - **Flexible Alert Thresholds**: Set custom grace periods for each job
-- **Email Notifications**: Get notified when jobs fail to run
+- **Email Notifications**: Get notified when jobs fail to run // In progress
-- **Status Dashboard**: View the health of all your jobs in one place
+- **Status Dashboard**: View the health of all your jobs in one place // In progress
-- **Extensible**: Easy to add Slack, Discord, or other notification methods
+- **Extensible**: Easy to add Slack, Discord, or other notification methods // In progress
+- **Authentication**: Authentication via TBD // In progress

 ### Ping System Architecture